kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 - First increment.

 **Frequency of Use:**
 - Frequent.
-Every time a player accesses or leaves the platform.
+Every time a player accesses the platform.

 **Channel to Actor:**
 - Web interface via mouse click or touch interaction.